top of page

 Wix allows its users to create and manage flawless, professional websites, that are search-engine friendly, fully-responsive across phones and tablets, and you do not need to worry about security updates and plugins.
 Wix do that for you.

-I am not on any commission from Wix or any of my recommended products!
-I just know how to get the most out of their software, and from working with the other main web builders in the past, I choose not to use any of the others!
-Whenever I do, I am immediately reminded of why I love Wix!
+I am not on any commission from Wix or any of my recommended products.
+I just know how to get the most out of their software, and from working with all the main web builders in the past, I only use Wix now.

 In my opinion, Wix is the way forward for a stress-free, amazing looking site that can grow with your business.
-Do a quick web search for Wix versus Wordpress.
-Unless you are a large company, with vast web traffic (thousands of visitors at a time), Wix does everything you need and more, with none of the Wordpress stress.
+Do a quick web search for Wix versus Wordpress, and you'll see why I don't use it!

 4.